Rocked By Scandal, Virginia’s Next Governor Could Be Decided By A Ceramic Bowl

 — Reuters Top News (@Reuters) February 7, 2019

-In the longshot event that all of the above actually occurs, succession would pass the governorship from Democratic hands to the Republicans by way of the position next in line: speaker of the Virginia House of Delegates.
+In the long-shot event that all of the above actually occurs, succession would pass the governorship from Democratic hands to the Republicans by way of the position next in line: speaker of the Virginia House of Delegates.

-Enter Kirk Cox, a man whose unlikely potential path to the governor’s mansion might not even be be strangest circumstances by which he landed a political office.
+Enter Kirk Cox, a man whose unlikely potential path to the governor’s mansion might not even be the strangest circumstances by which he landed a political office.

 Cox’s position as speaker is contingent on his party maintaining a majority in the legislature, which he and his Republican colleagues currently hold by only the slimmest of margins.